Ecoral360/BS-parser/README.md

 3. (You may need to link the dependencies in the _lib_ directory)
 4. The `main` is in src/Main.java
 5. Change the code in YOUR_BS_PROGRAM to make some BS!
-6. _(Sorry if some error messages or in french, this project is from my other project,
+6. _(Sorry if some error messages are in french, this project is using a modified version of a compiler I created for my other project,
    AliveScript: https://github.com/ALIVEcode/ALIVEcode/tree/master/Interpreteur)_

 ### "Features":